 - The company recently entered the women wear business of Sarees through its retail outlets across metro cities in India.

-- Titan owns the licence for international watch brands.
+- Titan owns the license for international watch brands.
 These include Tommy Hilfiger, Police, Coach and Anne Klein

 The company has been a wealth generator for decades.
 The brand name and trust developed by the company over the years is the biggest moat it has over its peers.
 The company has grown profits on a consistent basis and has been an example to other jewellery companies which have mostly been wealth destroyers.

 The company’s revenues & profits were hit in FY 2021.
+But revenue grew 32% to Rs.
+27,456 cr in FY22.
 The company’s strong pan India presence, localized jewellery collection and exemplary customer service will ensure that the company continues on its path of growth.

 Rajesh Exports Ltd has its headquarters in Bengaluru.
 Its primary business is in global manufacturing of gold and gold products and marketing network with distribution through Exports, Wholesale and directly to consumers by its own retail brand.